What is a mechanical ventilator?

 - Bronchoscopy: In this procedure, the doctor inserts a small light with a camera into the airway of the patient through the breathing tube.
 This is a very effective tool for checking the airways in the lungs.
 Sometimes the physician will take samples of mucus or tissue in order to guide the patient's therapy.

 How long does the patient stay connected to the mechanical ventilator?

 The main purpose of a mechanical ventilator is to allow the patient time to heal.
 Usually, as soon as a patient can breathe effectively on their own, they are taken off the mechanical ventilator.

 The caregivers will perform a series of tests to check the patient's ability to breathe on their own.
 When the cause for the breathing problem is improved and it is felt that the patient can breathe effectively on their own, they are taken off of the mechanical ventilator.

 Who are the caregivers who take care of the patient on a mechanical ventilator?

-- Physician: The physician is usually an anesthesiologist, pulmonologist, intensivist, or critical care physician.
+- Physician: The physician is usually an anesthesiologist, pulmonologist, or intensivist (critical care physician).
 These doctors have special training in the art and science of mechanical ventilation and take care of these patients every day.

-- Registered Nurse: The registered nurses taking care of patients on mechanical ventilation have received special training in the care of these patients.
+- Registered nurse: The registered nurses taking care of patients on mechanical ventilation have received special training in the care of these patients.

-- Respiratory Therapist: The respiratory therapist is trained in the assessment, treatment, and care of patients with respiratory (breathing) diseases and patients with artificial airways who are connected to mechanical ventilators.
+- Respiratory therapist: The respiratory therapist is trained in the assessment, treatment, and care of patients with respiratory (breathing) diseases and patients with artificial airways who are connected to mechanical ventilators.

-- Patient Care Associate: The patient care associate is trained to care for patients in a critical care setting.
+- Patient care associate: The patient care associate is trained to care for patients in a critical care setting.